darryncampbell/Disable-System-Apps/README.md

 # Disable-System-Apps
 Proof of concept to disable and enable various system apps on Zebra GMS devices

-*This application is provided without guarantee or warranty*
+*This application is provided without guarantee or warranty.
+Disabling the wrong application could require a factory reset to restrore the device to a useable state*
 =========================================================

 **List of GMS apps per OS**